 Financial organizations aren’t the only ones sounding the alarm about payday lenders — both the federal and state governments are trying to curb payday loans.

-As of now, there are 14 states (as well as the District of Columbia) where payday lending is completely illegal — meaning that payday lending is still legal in 27 states.
+As of this writing, there are 18 states (as well as the District of Columbia) where payday lending is illegal or structured in a way that high-cost loans aren’t allowed — meaning that high APR payday lending is still legal in 32 states.

 But, even if payday loans are illegal in your state, lenders may attempt to reach you via online payday loan organizations.